 vitamin B2, lactoflavin

-Please note that this section reports on claims that have NOT yet been substantiated through scientific studies.
+Please note that this section reports on claims that have not yet been substantiated through studies.

-Infants (0 to 6 months)
+Infants (0–6 months)

-Infants (6 months to 1 year)
+Infants (7 months to 1 year)

 Children (1 to 3 years)

-Children (4 to 6 years)
+Children (4–8 years)

-Children (7 to 10 years)
+Children (9–13 years)

 Your Family's Health